Second presidency of Lula da Silva: Domestic affairs

+First measures

 Right after taking office on 1 January 2023, Lula and his ministers took several measures to revert Bolsonaro policies and/or create policies announced during the election campaign and the transition of power.

-On the same day of his inauguration, Lula signed his first decrees, in an act that became known as revogaço (mass repeal of decrees), revoking the previous government's measures involving weapons, environment policies and top officials' data secrecy; According to Environment and Climate Change Minister Marina Silva, another "revogaço" is yet to come.
-The current teto de gastos (debt ceiling) fiscal policy, seen as impractical by government officials, is also expected to be replaced with other debt limit.
+This processs, known as "desbolsonarização" (de-'Bolsonarization') or "revogaço" (mass repeal of decrees) by some ministers and party members included a series of federal decrees revoking the previous government's measures involving weapons, environment policies and top officials' data secrecy.

+Some of the decrees included temporarily suspending new authorizations for shooting clubs, revoking Bolsonaro government policies that allowed "artisan mining" in the Amazon rainforest area and indigenous lands (which were seen as an incentive to illegal miners). and the creation of the "Secretary of Digital Policies", which was to be established under the Secretary of Social Communications with the stated objective of "combatting the spread of disinformation, fake news and hate speech on the internet".

-On 2 January 2023, more "revogaços" happened, measures included stopping the privatization process of eight state-owned companies (including the Correios and Petrobras); almost a thousand appointees in federal posts linked in some way to the Bolsonaro government were dismissed.
+On the same week, Environment and Climate Change Minister Marina Silva claimed that another "revogaço" was yet to come.
+Mostly related to the teto de gastos (debt ceiling) fiscal policy, which was seen as impractical by government officials.
+This policy was later replaced with another debt limit law following its approval in the Federal Congress.
+On 2 January 2023, more "revogaços" happened, measures included stopping the privatization process of some eight state-owned companies (such as the Correios and Petrobras) and dismissing almost a thousand appointees in federal posts linked in some way to the Bolsonaro government.

+On 11 January, Lula signed into law the project which makes the CPF the only necessary document for identification, after its approval by the Federal Congress.